dotlang/language/README.md

 ```
 If function expects a named type, you cannot pass an equivalent unnamed type.
 Similarly, when a function expects an unnamed type, you cannot pass a named type with same underlying type.

+we never do implicit casts like int to float.

 - Subtyping is only defined for tuples.
 - Tuple: C=(C1,...,Cn) and S=(S1,...,Sm) if Ci<:Si and n>=m and if both have named fields, they must match